negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 # Acknowledgements

+# My toolskit ? is this a separte section or integrate into tactics - throughout? how
+Analogue, methods, material practices of engaging texts where i explain/demonstrate eclectic methods; skills, tools, and materials i employ (as appropriate) in my research-creation process why analogue at times - when do i employ the digital and for what ends? all part of apparatus

 # Notes to self
 >disorientation encounter interference superposition
 >waves diffract upon **encountering** an other. superposition at the site of **interference**. co-producing a **pattern of difference** or a diffraction pattern.